 Using only skin-kind baby wipes, such as those in Pura’s range can keep baby’s bum in tip top condition.
 Some baby wipes are formulated with alcohol (such as ethanol and isopropanol), soap and parabens, which can cause skin allergies, diaper rash and discomfort.

-Pura’s 100% plastic-free wipes are as bottom-friendly as they are planet-friendly.
+Pura’s wipes are as bottom-friendly as they are planet-friendly.
 With 99% water and organic aloe vera, the wipes are approved by midwives and paediatricians and are clinically proven to be suitable for the most sensitive of skins.

 If none of the above steps work, or the rash looks particularly sore or your baby has a fever and appears unwell, contact a medical professional for advice.